prairie-guy/ai_utilities/README.md

 ## Functions
 ### image_download.py
-`image_download.py` downloads a specified number of images (typically limited to 1000) from a specified search engine.
+Downloads a specified number of images (typically limited to 1000) from a specified search engine.
+By default, images are saved to a directory `dataset`

 ```
 usage: image_download(searchtext:str, num_images:int, engine:str='google', gui:bool=False, timeout:float=0.3)